-If you retired on or before October 31, 2012, you are eligible for Retiree Life Insurance even if you didn't prefund Retiree Medical Benefit coverage or if you elect not to pay for postfunded Retiree Medical Benefit coverage.
+If you retired on or before October 31, 2012, you are eligible for Retiree Life Insurance even if you did not prefund Retiree Medical Benefit coverage or if you elect not to pay for post-funded Retiree Medical Benefit coverage.
 Dependents are not eligible for Retiree Life Insurance.
 See the Retiree Life Insurance Benefit section for more information.

-Retirees Married to an Active Employee or Other American Airlines Retiree
+Retirees Married to or a Domestic Partner of an Active Employee or Other American Airlines Retiree

-If you retired on or before October 31, 2012 and are married to an active employee:
+If you retired on or before October 31, 2012 and are married to or the Domestic Partner of an active employee:

-You may be covered as a dependent if you are married to an active employee of American Airlines or a participating AMR Corporation subsidiary.
+You may be covered as a dependent if you are married to or the Domestic Partner of an active employee of American Airlines or a participating American Airlines subsidiary.
 You are allowed to defer entry only once.

-As your active spouse's dependent, your medical maximum benefit will be unlimited.
+As your active Spouse's or Domestic Partner's dependent, your medical maximum benefit will be unlimited.

-If you lose your dependent status (because you divorce, are subject to a protective order, end a Company-recognized Domestic Partner relationship or the active employee dies) or when the active employee retires or terminates employment, you will begin the retiree coverage you previously deferred.
-You must contact HR Services to activate your Retiree Medical Benefit coverage.
+If you lose your dependent status (because you divorce, are subject to a protective order, end a Company-recognized Domestic Partner relationship or the active employee dies) or when the active employee retires or terminates employment, you can begin the retiree coverage you previously deferred.
+You must contact American Airlines Benefits Service Center to activate your Retiree Medical Benefit coverage.